-An investment club is taxed as a corporation
+An investment club formed after 1996 is taxed as a corporation if:

-- 1) It is organized under a law that describes or refers to it as incorporated, or as a corporation, body corporate, body politic, joint-stock company, or joint-stock association, or - 2) It chooses to be taxed as a corporation.
+- It is formed under a federal or state law that refers to it as incorporated or as a corporation, body corporate, or body politic, - It is formed under a state law that refers to it as a joint-stock company or joint-stock association, or - 3.
+It chooses to be taxed as a corporation.